 Adults (over age 17) who are not campers may attend the Intensive Study evening lecture.
-Lectures last 1 to 1.5 hours, and begin at 6:00.
-Adults wishing to attend should show up at 5:45.
+Lectures last 1–1.5 hours, and begin at 6 p.m.
+Adults wishing to attend should show up at 5:45 p.m.
 Lectures by camp GM’s and IM’s.
 No refunds.

 For parents/guardians escorting their child to camp.
 This daily class is Chess 101 lite for escorts.
 Escorts will learn the basics of chess, chess notation, and chess tournaments so that they can better share in their child’s chess experience.
 It will also include a “mini-tournament” among class members only so that parents can share in the tournament experience and learn from their own play.
 The class and tournament will be in the mornings-only and Chesscorts will be free the rest of the day.

-A brief program discussing the important role of chess parent, based on Kevin’s article (add link here) that has been republished around the Internet.
-Key chess basics will be covered: how to select a chess coach, what books to study?, what kind of tournaments to attend, and what kind of a chess player do I have?
+Based on an article by Kevin Bachler, this is a brief program discussing the important role of chess parent.
+Key chess basics will be covered: how to select a coach, what books to study, what kind of tournaments to attend, and figuring out what kind of a chess player you have.

 Sunday afternoon chess class covering the basics of chess moves and chess notation for anyone who needs a refresher in the topics.

-Each year, Kevin Bachler – OleChess Camp Director, FIDE Master, FIDE Trainer, USCF PCC – brings the best available masters to OleChess.
-2014 instructors will include Grandmasters Gregory Kaidanov, Alex Yermolinsky, WGM Camilla Baginskaite, International Master John Bartholomew, and National Master Ken Wallach (link to come).
-Additional instructors will be announced as added depending upon camp size.
+Each year Kevin Bachler (OleChess Camp Director, FIDE Master, FIDE Trainer, USCF PCC) brings the best available masters to OleChess.
+2014 instructors will include Grandmasters Gregory Kaidanov, Alex Yermolinsky, WGM Camilla Baginskaite, International Master John Bartholomew, and National Master Ken Wallach.
+Additional instructors may be added.